 If the airways are inflamed, air has more difficulty getting to your lungs.
 With less air getting in, you can feel short of breath.
 You may wheeze and cough in an attempt to draw in more oxygen through tightened passageways.

 Bronchitis and asthma are two inflammatory airway conditions.
-Bronchitis is inflammation of the airways that is usually caused by viral or bacterial infections.
-Chronic bronchitis can be triggered by long-term exposure to environmental irritants such as tobacco smoke, dust, or chemicals.
+Acute bronchitis is an inflammation of the lining of the airways that usually resolves itself after running its course.
+It's caused by viral or bacterial infections.
+Chronic bronchitis, which is longer lasting, can be triggered by long-term exposure to environmental irritants such as tobacco smoke, dust, or chemicals.

-Asthma is an inflammatory condition that leads to tightening of the muscles around the airways and swelling, which cause airways to narrow.
+Asthma is an inflammatory condition that leads to tightening of the muscles around the airways and swelling that cause airways to narrow.

 What Causes Asthmatic Bronchitis?